zhamel/foo/README.md

 Usage
 -----

+This package consists of 4 functions which hopefully can make your life easier when dealing with factors.

 ### `fbind()`

 **Goal**: Bind two factors together to get back a factor with the levels from both factors.